 東京大学医科学研究所 ヘルスインテリジェンスセンター 助教。博士(情報学)。修士・博士課程に於いて情報科学を専攻、生命情報学研究（生体内システムの統計的解析手法開発）に携わる。2013年に情報科学技術と芸術の融合を行うべく、CRUNCHERS株式会社を共同創業し、自然言語処理技術を中核とした小説の評価システム(CRUNCH MAGAZINE)と統計的シミュレーションを用いた映画の興行収益予測システム(CRUNCH CINEMA)を開発(前者は2015年1月に事業譲渡)。京都大学大学院 情報学研究科博士課程を短縮修了後、東北大学東北メディカル・メガバンク機構助教に着任し、疾患と遺伝子変異の関連解析並びに希少変異の網羅的かつ高速な解析手法を開発を行う。また同時期からMedley, Inc.の技術顧問に着任し、ベイズ学習を用いた医療用疾患推定システム(Mogul)やインフルエンザの感染予測技術などを開発・提供する。現職では、複雑な性質を持つ時系列データの内部状態とその将来状態を正確に予測する統計理論研究、ICGCプロジェクトのメンバーとしての免疫ゲノムデータ解析、コホートスタディデータを用いた疾患の将来リスク予測モデル開発の他、症状や検査値から疾患の予知・予防を行う統計科学手法の開発・応用を行っている。そのほか複数企業のAI(統計科学、機械学習)開発の技術顧問をする。生命情報学、統計科学、統計的シミュレーションが専門であり、特に状態空間モデルの理論的進展に関する幅広い知見を有している。

-Research Bio: Takanori Hasegawa is currently an Assistant Professor of Health Intelligence Center, Institute of Medical Science, University of Tokyo.
-He received BS in Engineering from Waseda university, MS in Information Science and Technology from The university of Tokyo, and PhD in Informatics from Kyoto University in 2010, 2012 and 2015, respectively.
-His current research interests cover time series analysis using state space models, e.g., genomic data assimilation, Bayesian statistical inference to assess one's helath risks and help M.D. to diagnose one's diseases, immunological and cancer genome analysis.
+Research Bio: Takanori Hasegawa received BS in Engineering from Waseda university, MS in Information Science and Technology from The university of Tokyo, and PhD in Informatics from Kyoto University in 2010, 2012 and 2015, respectively.
+He is currently an Assistant Professor of Health Intelligence Center, Institute of Medical Science, University of Tokyo.
+His current research interests cover time series analysis, data assimilation, Bayesian statistical inference, health informatics, genome wide association study, immunological and cancer genome analysis.